 Malta offers an enviable lifestyle with some of the best residency schemes and citizenship by investment programmes’ in Europe – without additional hidden costs.

 The Maltese ‘Citizenship by Naturalisation for Exceptional Services by Investment’ (The new regulations by virtue of legal notice 437 of 2020).

-Qualifying foreign individuals and their families will contribute to the economic development fund of Malta and meet the statutory requirement may be granted a certificate of naturalisation as a citizen of Malta.
+Qualifying foreign individuals and their families, who contribute to the economic development fund of Malta, and meet the statutory requirement, may be granted a certificate of naturalisation as a citizen of Malta.
 Applications must be made through licenced Agents.

 A variety of residency programmes are available with the relevant conditions for Non-EU and EU Nationals.
 As this is not a one size fits all the programmes varies based on requirements such as number of days, taxation, qualification etc.

 These include: Global Residence Programme, The Malta Retirement Programme, Ordinary, Long Term and Temporary Residence, Residence for EU Nationals, Highly Qualified Persons.

 The revamped Malta Permanent Residence Programme MPRP (from March 2021, replaces the acclaimed Malta Residency & Visa Programme MRVP).